-eight years old, my sister and I were moved to Maine where my mother was born and raised.
-As a boy, it didn't take many excursions into the Maine wilds before my love of the
+mother moved my sister and me to Maine where she was born and raised.
+As a boy, it didn't take many excursions into the Maine wilds before my love of the outdoors became a

 Even today, differences between northern and southern cultures are apparent.
-At the Cobb Family Homestead in Blue Ridge, the kitchen walls are still unfinished when during the
+At the Cobb Family Homestead in Blue Ridge, the kitchen walls are still unfinished when scarce board

 My family and I live in Holden and enjoy many outdoor pursuits, including fishing, hiking, boating, camping, and the occasional trip when my spouse can drag me across state lines.